Jimmy Haslip: Still Pushing The Envelope

-(This article originally appeared in the May 2010 issue of Bass Guitar Magazine.)
+(This article was published in the May 2010 issue of Bass Guitar Magazine.)

 What do Rod Stewart, Chaka Khan, Pat Metheny, Joe Cocker, Diana Ross and Al Jarreau all have in common?
 Well for one, all are giants in the world of pop or jazz, universally respected for their talent and success.
 And for two, all have used the services of bassist Jimmy Haslip, who in a nearly 40-year career has not only toured or recorded with each artist in this elite group but hundreds more equally as renowned.
 Yet even with this who’s who list of credits under his belt, Jimmy is perhaps best known for his work with one band, the veteran jazz group the Yellowjackets.
 Now approaching their 30th year together, founding Jackets members Haslip and keyboardist Russell Ferrante prepare to embark on their twenty-first recording in a phenomenal run that has seen the Grammy-winning group consistently remain one of the top draws in the contemporary jazz market.